 Photo credit: https://www.facebook.com/ThePresidentsHallofFame/

-In addition, the President’s Hall of Fame in Clermont, has featured (and replicated) White House memorabilia since 1960.
+In addition, the President’s Hall of Fame in Clermont has featured (and also replicated) White House memorabilia since 1960.
 Originally a popular wax museum called the “House of Presidents,” the attraction changed names in 1990 to reflect its growing exhibitions.
-Today, the “Presidents Hall of Fame” includes animatronics, White House replicas and, most notably, Americana miniatures.
+Today, the “Presidents Hall of Fame” includes animatronics, White House replicas, and, also most notably, Americana miniatures.
 The website says call for current admission prices: (352) 394-2836.

 More Info: https://www.mountdora.com/